WhatDaArchives/Laralog/readme.md

 }
 ```

-Once Laravel GitHub is installed, you need to register the service provider.
+Once Laralog is installed, you need to register the service provider.
 Open up `config/app.php` and add the following to the `providers` key.

 * `Laralog\LaralogServiceProvider::class`